samuelbx/pyspecies/README.md

 ## Theory

-The calculations underlying this library are described (in French) in the following document: [Théorie](./misc/theory.pdf).
+The calculations underlying this library are described (in French) in the [following document](https://github.com/samuel-boite/pyspecies/blob/main/misc/theory.pdf).